The Great Lost Kinks Album: Background

 On 2 July 1969, Ray Davies and manager Robert Wace delivered numerous tracks to Reprise Records's offices.
 Most of them were for the Kinks' 1969 studio album, Arthur, as well as a potential Dave Davies solo album.
 They delivered an extra reel of twelve songs, marked as "spare tracks" and not assigned a master tape number, indicating they were likely not planned for an immediate release.
 (Note: The twelve were "Til Death Us Do Part", "This Is Where I Belong", "Lavender Hill", "Plastic Man", "King Kong", "Berkeley Mews", "Rosemary Rose", "Easy Come There You Went", "Pictures in the Sand", "Mr. Songbird", "Where Did My Spring Go?" and "When I Turn Out the Living Room Light".)
 Author Doug Hinman suggests the additional songs' delivery was likely due to a contractual obligation that the Kinks provide the label a set number of songs over a scheduled period.
 Ray Davies later expressed he was hesitant to deliver them because he did not feel they were up to standard and wanted to include a note explaining, "please, we're just fulfilling our contract, just put it in a vault somewhere."

 In 1971, the Kinks' seven-year contract with Reprise was set to expire.
 Disappointed with several clauses in the band's contract, Davies opted to instead sign the band with RCA Records.
 The same year, Reprise rejected the Percy soundtrack album for US release, finding it lacked commercial potential in the American market.
 Because they did not release Percy, executives at Reprise determined that the Kinks contractually owed the label one more album.

 Song selection

 The Kinks recently began recording on RCA Records.
 How is it possible for them to have a "new" album on Reprise?
 Well ...
 Reprise apparently has a number of old songs the Kinks recorded and never released. ...
-They're doing the same thing with tapes Jimi Hendrix made: the recordings weren't good enough before, but now that that's all Reprise has, they're suddenly all right.
+[T]he recordings weren't good enough before, but now that that's all Reprise has, they're suddenly all right.